folio-org/docs/content/en/docs/Users/_index.md

 ## Creating a manual patron block

 Patron blocks allow libraries to manually prevent a patron from borrowing, renewing, and/or requesting materials until specified issues are resolved.
-Users with appropriate permissions can edit manual blocks on a patron’s record to update block information, actions, or remove the block..
+Users with appropriate permissions can edit manual blocks on a patron’s record to update block information, actions, or remove the block.
 The block is displayed prominently on the user record so that staff members are aware that a patron is blocked and why.
 If an expiration date is provided on the patron block, the block is automatically removed on that date.

 A patron block can be added to a user record by either selecting a patron block template or by creating a patron block.

 To create a patron block using a patron block template, follow these steps:
 1. [Find the user record](#searching-for-user-records) of the patron you want to block and select it.
-2. In the **User record** pane, expand the **Patron blocks** accordion, if needed.
+2. In the **User record** pane, expand the **Patron blocks** accordion if needed.
+3. Click **Create block**.
-3. Select a patron block template from the **Template name** menu.
-Template values are applied to the block.
+4. Select a patron block template from the **Template name** menu.
+Template values will be applied to the block.
-4. Add any additional information to the block and select an expiration date if needed.
+5. Add any additional information to the block and select an expiration date if needed.
-5. Click **Save & close.** The block is saved and added to the user record.
+6. Click **Save & close.** The block is saved and added to the user record.

-To create a patron block and add to a user record, follow these steps:
+To create a patron block and add it to a user record, follow these steps:
 1. [Find the user record](#searching-for-user-records) of the patron you want to block and select it.
 2. In the **User record** pane, expand the **Patron blocks** accordion.
 3. Click **Create block**.
-4. In the **New Block** window, expand the **Block information** accordion if needed..
+4. In the **New Block** window, expand the **Block information** accordion if needed.
 Enter a **Display Description**.
-This is the description that displays on the user record and in dialogs that appear when staff try to check out, renew, or request items on behalf of the patron, depending on their block.
+This is the description that displays on the user record and in pop-up windows that appear when staff try to check out, renew, or request items on behalf of the patron, depending on their block.
 5. Optional: Enter **Staff only information**.
 6. Optional: Enter a **Message to Patron**.
 7. Optional: Enter an **Expiration date** on which the block expires.